Cape Cross: Padrão

 At the end of the 20th century, thanks to private donations, another cross, more similar to the original one, was erected at the cape along with the first replica.

 The inscription on the padrão reads, in English translation:

 Seal reserve

-Cape Cross is a protected area owned by the government of Namibia under the name Cape Cross Seal Reserve.
+Cape Cross is a protected area proclaimed in the early 1960s.
+Today it owned by the government of Namibia under the name Cape Cross Seal Reserve.
 The reserve is the home of one of the largest colonies of Cape fur seals in the world.

 Cape Cross is one of two main sites in Namibia (the other is in Lüderitz) where seals are culled, partly for selling their hides and partly for protecting the fish stock.
 The economic impact of seals on the fish resources is controversial: while a government-initiated study found that seal colonies consume more fish than the entire fishing industry can catch, animal protection society Seal Alert South Africa estimated less than 0.3% losses to commercial fisheries.